particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 EdgeLocation location;

 // EXAMPLE
-Tracker::instance().location.regLocGenCallback(myLocationGenerationCallback);
+Edge::instance().location.regLocGenCallback(myLocationGenerationCallback);
 ```

 Use this to access the [`EdgeLocation`](/firmware/tracker-edge/tracker-edge-api-reference/#edgelocation) object.
-Note that there are two different services, `LocationService` and `EdgeLocation`.
+Note that there are two different services, `EdgeGnssAbstraction` and `EdgeLocation`.

 The `EdgeLocation` is typically used to register a location generation callback; this allows custom data to be added to the location publish.